Boost your income by welcoming international students into your home

 How much can you earn from hosting students?

-Your weekly income as a host could be as much as £250 per student, depending primarily on which part of the UK you live in.
+Your weekly income as a host could be as much as £250 per student, depending primarily on where you live and the services you are asked to provide e.g. meals, private bathroom.

 Full board/half board